Beit Guvrin-Maresha National Park: Cave dwellings

 There are a number of cave-like dwellings carved from the chalkstone bedrock, some of which display a vast extension of networks and passageways, with staircases descending down into the depth, made with step-like balustrades, and replete with cisterns for storing water and millstones for grinding olives.
 These caverns and dwellings, though not situated on the eminence of the Tell itself, were considered part and parcel with the city of Maresha itself, as they were later enclosed by a wall that encompassed both the city and its expanded suburbs.
 The largest and most impressive of these caverns and dwelling places is that built near the Tell on its southeast side, and which the locals knew by the name Mŭghâret Sandahannah (The Cave of Saint Anne).
 Today, in Modern Hebrew, the same cave dwelling is called Mavokh (Maze).

-The Church of Saint Anne
+Church of Saint Anne

 Saint Anne's church was first built in the Byzantine period and then rebuilt by the Crusaders in the 12th century.
 The ruin is known in Arabic as Khirbet (lit. "ruin") Sandahanna, the nearby tell (mound) of Maresha being called Tell Sandahanna.
 The freestanding remains of the apse are well preserved (see photo).